How to build a marketing strategy that withstands the times of uncertainty

 Description

-EMR is working with a boutique PR & Communications agency in their search to hire a Senior Account Director.
+EMR are working with a boutique PR & Communications agency specialising in advising and supporting emerging start ups.
+They are looking to hire a Senior Account Director.

 Reference